mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

     </center>

 Note the oscillatory behavior, which is also visible in the convergence plot shown below.
-This generally indicates that the learning rate is set too aggressively.
+This indicates that the learning rate is potentially set to an overly large value.

 .. image:: ../../../resources/data/docs/images/autodiff/convergence.png
     :width: 50%